liv-kami/py_ctln/README.md

 CTLN.collections.type_of_collection(parameters)
 ```

+For more documentation, look in the "docs" folder of the repository!

 ### !!!
 Important Note !!!
 Many of the functions in the package rely on a user's defined **adjacency matrix**.
 Do note that CTLNs use an atypical
 definition of such a matrix, such that the more common definition of an adjacency matrix will need to be transposed to